Spa (mineral water)

 Spa is a brand of mineral water from Spa, Belgium, and is owned by the Spadel Group.
-Spa mineral water has been bottled since the end of the 16th century and is very common in Western Europe and especially in the Benelux countries and Germany but is also exported to other parts of the world.
+Spa mineral water has been bottled since the end of the 16th century and is very common in Western Europe and especially in the Benelux countries.
+It is also exported to other parts of the world.
 Spa Mineral Water is distributed in the UK by Aqua Amore Ltd. Spa mineral water comes from the grounds of the Hautes Fagnes, of which the upper layers exists from heath land and peat.

 Spa mineral water is available in bottles of three litres, two litres, one and a half liter, one liter, 75 cl, 50 cl, 30 cl and 25 cl.
 It is also available in 33 cl cans.
 There are several types of Spa mineral water.

 Variants

 The several types of Spa mineral water are instantly recognizable by their color of the label.
 These labels are blue, red or green.